Mcgode/kryne-engine/README.md

 ## Current Status

-Most of the basic common structure of the code is done, and I'm currently focusing on the Sphere project
+Most of the basic common structure of the code is done.
+I've put the Sphere project on hold, and I'm working on the SunLight project

 More specifically, right now, I'm working on:
-- Loading and applying a displacement map texture to an object
+- Loading a model from a file (with Assimp)
-- Fragment shader support of parallax mapping
+- Setting up the SunLight scene

 ## Individual projects